DTJF/cmakefbc/_A_FileFold.md

 \Item{MIRROR_CMD} A keyword followed by a single string containing the command to mirror the local HTML tree to a webserver (`BatchScript.sh` in the above example).
-See \ref SubSubSecDocWww for details.
+See target \ref SubDocWww for details.

 \Item{BAS_SRC} A keyword followed by a list (on or more strings) containing filenames (\FB source files) to be used as dependencies